platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 }
 ```

-To view the GraphQL schema that's generated for our API by Platformatic DB,
+To view the GraphQL schema that us generated for our API by Platformatic DB,
 we can run this command in our terminal:

 ```bash